Roger92/metric-ruler-labels/README.md

 This module will help you to better understand distances. <br>
 It adds additional labels for the metric measurements to your ruler.
 It is not changing any systems etc. It only applies an additional label to the UI.

+## NEW --- NEW --- NEW
+You can now add your custom measurement conversions if you want :) Have fun!
+See: [Customizable Conversions](#customizable-conversions)

 ## V9 - Compatability
 Its compatible with V9 - Checked on Build 269.
 Please note that Release 1.1.0 and above are not compatible with foundry versions below V9 :)